lightriversoftware/autocon-ws-b1/README.md

 # AutoCon 4 Workshop B1: Building AI Agents for Smarter Networks

 Welcome!
-This repository contains hands-on exercises for building AI agents that interact with network infrastructure through a simulated (and signficantly simplified!) network environment.
+This repository contains hands-on exercises for building AI agents that interact with network infrastructure through a simulated (and significantly simplified!) network environment.
 You will learn to create agents that can chat, call tools, run workflows, and communicate with other agents.

 Presentor Information: